Brody-code-designer/brody-code-designer/README.md

 ### Hello cool coders 🐉

-## Welcome 👽  Here you will find many of my personal projects built with a modified MERN Stack.
+## Here you will find many of my personal projects built with a modified MERN Stack.
 I try to enhance my skills daily by writing code for awesome applications.

 ### Current Projects:
 - **[VR-Personal-Portfolio](https://github.com/Brody-code-designer/vr-personal-portfolio)** My Personal Portfolio is in a 3d environment with the ability to enable Virtual Reality.
 To accomplish this I'm using these NodeJs libraries Three.js, react-three/fiber, react-xr, and drei. www.mycodingskillz.com